 1. Accidentally overheating components near the chips, causing them to stutter or fail.

 2. There are pads on the printed board that could sustain damage.
-This kind of thing might happen most frequently when one accidentally shorts out the chips themselves.
+This might happen most frequently when one accidentally shorts out the chips themselves.

 3. Your graphics processing unit’s memory controller could have taken damage or it’s no longer usable.